rummik/rotate-avatar/readme.md

-# Simple avatar rotator for Twitter
+# Simple avatar rotator for Twitter and Gravatar

 Usage:
 - Copy `config.example.json` to `config.json` and edit